What is it?

 - How many pillows are they sleeping with at night?
 Have they needed to sleep on a 'lazy boy' chair?

 - How is their appetite?
-Is that a change?
+Is there a change?

 - No changes in weight